-TheraBreath's All-natural Rinse Makes List of Best Mouthwashes for You and for the Environment
+TheraBreath's Oxygen-Based Oral Rinse Makes List of Best Mouthwashes for You and for the Environment

 SUMMARY: There are a million mouthwashes out there, and it's not always easy to differentiate the good from the bad (and the ugly).
 Fortunately, the Environmental Health Association of Nova Scotia (EHANS) has released a list of products that are healthy and eco-friendly.
 And wouldn't you know it, TheraBreath's oral rinses happened to make the list of the best mouthwashes!